visaub/Forum-Registrer/README.md

 - `workon myenv36`
 - `bash install_libraries.sh`

 Then, go to the **Web** tab and create a new webapp, using _Manual Configuration_ and _Python 3.6_.
 The application is located at the script forum_app.py.
-The _Source Code_ and _Working directory_ must point to the folder where **forum_app.py** is located, usually the path is '/home/**your_pythonanywhere_username**/Forum-Registrer/web/'.
+The _Source Code_ and _Working directory_ must point to the folder where **forum_app.py** is located, usually the path is:
+-_/home/**your_pythonanywhere_username**/Forum-Registrer/web/_.

 On 'Virtualenv', you have to write `myenv36`, because it is the Virutal Environment that was created before and will host the app.

 ### Custom

-Feel free to edit the templates, add your logo, change the CCS and customize anything you want.
+Feel free to edit the templates, add your logo, change the CCS and customize anything you want on the `static` folder.

 ## Add Participants, Activities and Volunteers to the database (required)